-The ELQ is used for measuring leader empowering behavior (e.g., by showing concern for workgroup members’ success, by encouraging workgroup members to solve problems together, and by treating workgroup members as equals, etc.).
+The Empowering Leadership Questionnaire is used to measure leader-empowering behavior (e.g., by showing concern for workgroup members’ success, by encouraging workgroup members to solve problems together, by treating workgroup members as equals, etc.).

-This questionnaire measures 24 character strengths (e.g., bravery, kindness, teamwork, modesty, appreciation, hope, humor, etc.) and six core virtues (i.e., wisdom and knowledge, courage, humanity, justice, temperance, transcendence; Ruch et al., 2010).
+This questionnaire measures 24 character strengths (e.g., bravery, kindness, teamwork, modesty, appreciation, hope, humor, etc.) and six core virtues (i.e., wisdom and knowledge, courage, humanity, justice, temperance, transcendence; Ruch, Proyer, Harzer, & Park, 2010).

 It applies to coaches hoping to assess and improve their strength of character when working with clients.

-This 12-item multiple-choice questionnaire measures leadership style (e.g., traditional versus situational).
+This 12-item multiple-choice questionnaire (Hersey & Blanchard, 1988) measures leadership style (e.g., traditional versus situational).
 Based on situational leadership theory, respondents must choose from four alternatives that most closely approximate how they would respond in a specific situation (Johansen, 1990).

 This 17-item questionnaire measures empowering leader behavior such as delegation of authority, accountability, and self-directed decision making.

-It has been proposed as a useful way to provide feedback in terms of empowerment-focused leadership behaviors among coaching managers (Konczak et al., 2000).
+It has been proposed as a useful way to provide feedback in terms of empowerment-focused leadership behaviors among coaching managers (Konczak, Stelly, & Trusty, 2000).

-This comprehensive leadership instrument includes 9 items measuring leadership outcomes and 36 items measuring leadership styles.
+This comprehensive leadership instrument (Avolio & Bass, 2004) includes 9 items measuring leadership outcomes and 36 items measuring leadership styles.
 Leadership style items are focused on transactional leadership, transformational leadership, and passive avoidant leadership.
 Leadership outcomes are focused on effort, productivity, and satisfaction.

-This 32-item scale assesses the following dimensions of leadership: Conceptual thinking, strategic orientation, information seeking, and service orientation.
+This 32-item scale (Yoon, Song, Donahue, & Woodley, 2010) assesses the following dimensions of leadership: conceptual thinking, strategic orientation, information seeking, and service orientation.
 Using a multiple-choice format, respondents indicate their perceived degree of importance and development need for each of the 32 items.

-The RSLQ is also available in an abbreviated 9-item version (Houghton, Dawley, & DiLiello, 2012).
+There is also an abbreviated nine-item version (Houghton, Dawley, & DiLiello, 2012).